MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: Abstract

 \section{Abstract}

-Vision Language Models (VLMs) perform well on standard video tasks but struggle with physics-driven reasoning involving motion dynamics and spatial interactions.
-This limitation reduces their ability to interpret real or AI-Generated Content (AIGC) videos and to generate physically consistent content.
+Vision Language Models (VLMs) perform well on standard video tasks but struggle with physics-related reasoning that involves motion dynamics and spatial interactions.
 We present a novel approach to address this gap by translating physical-world context cues into interpretable representations aligned with VLMs’ perception, comprehension, and reasoning.
-We introduce a comprehensive benchmark, \oursdata{}, consisting of $4,350$ real-world and AIGC videos and $8,361$ free-form video question–answering pairs focused on physics-related comprehension tasks, with detailed annotations including visual detections and grounding over sub-segments, as well as full-sequence 3D motion tracking of entities.
-We further present \ours{}, a model-agnostic approach that injects spatial–temporal signals into the VLM language space via depth-based 3D encoding and visual grounding, coupled with a motion tracker for object dynamics.
-To strengthen cross-modal alignment and reasoning, we apply reinforcement fine-tuning.
-Experiments and ablations show that our refined VLMs outperform comparable and larger baselines, and prior state-of-the-art models, by $8.7\%$ and $6.0\%$, achieving performance comparable to close-source SoTA VLMs like Gemini-2.5-Flash on physics reasoning and comprehension, validating the effectiveness of our approach.
+We present \ours{}, a model-agnostic approach that injects spatial–temporal signals into the VLM language space via depth-based 3D encoding and visual grounding, coupled with a motion tracker for object dynamics.
+We also contribute a comprehensive benchmark, \oursdata{}, consisting of $4,350$ real-world and AIGC videos and $8,361$ free-form video question–answering pairs focused on physics-related comprehension tasks, with detailed annotations including visual detections and grounding over sub-segments, as well as full-sequence 3D motion tracking of entities.
+To strengthen cross-modal alignment and reasoning, we apply reinforcement fine-tuning to \ours{}.
+Experiments and ablations show that our refined VLMs outperform comparable and baselines of larger size, and prior state-of-the-art (SoTA) models, achieving performance comparable to close-source SoTA VLMs ($2\%$ difference) like Gemini-2.5-Flash on physics reasoning and comprehension.